adityaviolin824/RoleRocket-AI/README.md

   - JSON outputs (aggregation, scores) and markdown outputs (reports) in `outputs/`.
 - **Deployment**:
   - Backend deployed on Render.
-  - Frontend deployed via Streamlit Cloud (or another simple host) pointing to the API.
+  - Frontend deployed via Streamlit Cloud pointing to the API.

 ---